Edward Frenkel: Early life and education

 Edward Frenkel was born on May 2, 1968, in Kolomna, Russia, which was then part of the Soviet Union.
 His father is of Jewish descent and his mother is Russian.
 As a high school student he studied higher mathematics privately with Evgeny Evgenievich Petrov, although his initial interest was in quantum physics rather than mathematics.
-He was not admitted to Moscow State University and instead enrolled in the applied mathematics program at the Gubkin University of Oil and Gas.
+He was not admitted to Moscow State University due to antisemitism in Soviet Russia and instead enrolled in the applied mathematics program at the Gubkin University of Oil and Gas.
 While a student there, he attended the seminar of Israel Gelfand and worked with Boris Feigin and Dmitry Fuchs.

 In 1989, upon receiving his undergraduate degree, he was invited to Harvard University and spent a year there as a visiting scholar.
 In 1990, he enrolled as a graduate student at Harvard.
 He received his Ph.D. from Harvard University in 1991 after one year of study under the direction of Boris Feigin and Joseph Bernstein.